arendsee/synder/README.md

    chromosome (or scaffold) and no other interval is fully contained between them

- * block adjacency - two blocks are adjacent if the intervals are adjacent on both the query and target sides
+ * block adjacency - two blocks are adjacent if 1) the intervals are adjacent on both the query and target sides and 2) both have the same sign.

  * query context - all blocks that overlap or are adjacent to the query interval